mjakeman/Banshee/README.md

 You're on your own :)

 ### Prerequisites:
-1. Have Gtk and GStreamer (preferably mingw) in your PATH
+1. Have Gtk and GStreamer installed (for windows, preferably mingw) and in your PATH
-2. Have .NET 5 installed
+2. Have .NET 5 SDK installed

+#### Building
 3. Initialise submodules recursively
 4. gir.core is located under `src/Hyena/ext/gir.core` - build that first
 5. Hyena is located under `src/Hyena`.
 This is a separate solution, must be **built separately** (i.e. building banshee will not rebuild any Hyena projects, be aware when working on Hyena directly)